AnOrdinaryUsername/show-waifu/README.md

 ```

 To make `show-waifu` available everywhere on the command line,
-add ~/bin to $PATH and reload the Bash configuration
+add `~/bin/` to $PATH and reload the Bash configuration

 ```sh
 echo 'export PATH=~/bin:$PATH' >> ~/.bash_profile
 source ~/.bash_profile
 ```

-Test it again and if it works, you're all set to use it!
+Test it again, this time without `~/bin/`.
+If it works, you're all set to use it!

 ```sh
 show-waifu